AmbireTech/adex-protocol/README.md

 ### Privacy of the end-user

 Privacy of end users is protected by having all of the information that the system learns about them stored only their own browser by our SDK.
 The SDK is designed in a way that it will learn about the user, but keep that information locally and never reveal it to anyone or anything.
-This is made possible by moving the process of selecting an ad to show to the users' browser.
+This is made possible by moving the process of selecting an ad to show to the user's browser.

 A further advantage to this approach is that the user may easily control what kinds of ads they see, without this being revealed to third parties.